 Day 1 -Downtown Atlanta and Attractions

 On the Atlanta itinerary for Day 1 you will want to head to Downtown Atlanta is where you will find some of Atlanta’s best attractions.
 From museums to the aquarium, zoo, park, and more!
-This is the day of your Atlanta weekend trip that will be packed with a visits to all the attractions.
+This is the day of your Atlanta weekend trip that will be packed with a visit to all the attractions.
 Wear your walking shoes, and dress comfortably for both visits to indoor museums as well as outdoors.

 Stop 1 – Breakfast At Atlanta Breakfast Club